atitsbest/go_paypal_rest/README.md

 ## Status

-Right now it is just a technical test.
+This fork is intended to make a test PayPal transaction which will be used in another project.